UKHSA FluSurvey Privacy Notice

 The results of this work are to help government health agencies understand infectious disease activity relating to COVID-19, influenza and other seasonal respiratory viruses.
 This includes:

-• Providing you with personalized information on the results of the survey, in ways that do not identify individuals, for instance, how many registered users in your area have symptoms related to Influenza/COVID-19, etc.
+- Providing you with personalized information on the results of the survey, in ways that do not identify individuals, for instance, how many registered users have symptoms related to Influenza/COVID-19 and other respiratory infections.

 How we protect your information